noxidsoft/passphrase-checker/README.md

 export DISPLAY=:0
 ```
 3. Run the script again

+### Installation Issues
+If the automatic installer fails:
+1. Check your internet connection
+2. Try running the installer with sudo: `sudo ./install.sh`
+3. Fall back to manual installation steps
+4. Check the system logs for detailed error messages

 ### Permission Denied
 If you get "permission denied", make the script executable: